 THE WHY OF RESISTANCE & SELF-SABOTAGE

-As a coach for gifted adults (especially gifted men), my main goal is to provide my clients with the tools they need in order to walk the most constructive path towards their self-chosen goals.
-And while that may sound simple enough, the process can often be taxing for both my clients and myself, particularly when there is a misalignment between my clients’ goals and their willingness-readiness to work hard in order to achieve them, and between their need to receive external support and their openness-awareness to receiving guidance from me as their coach.
+Gifted people seek coaching in order to walk the most constructive path towards their self-chosen goals.
+And while that may sound simple enough, the process can often be taxing for both the coach and the client, particularly when there is a misalignment between the clients’ goals and their willingness-readiness to work hard in order to achieve them; and between their need to receive external support and their openness-awareness to receiving guidance from their coach.
 Clients who have experienced significant wounding - both culturally and personally - often struggle with patterns of resistance, denial, and self-sabotage; this even though they are highly intelligent.

-The more dysfunctional our context, the more maladaptive our decisions tend to be about who we are and what we should be or do.
-For example, we may feel we are strange, that we shouldn’t be sensitive, that we shouldn’t have our natural drive to evolve, learn and grow, and so on.
-And then as we grow into adulthood, we try to live by those decisions and reject anything that questions them - even when the counterfacts would actually work in our favor for our personal growth and thriving in life.
+The more dysfunctional the context, the more maladaptive our decisions tend to be about who we are and what we should be or do.
+For example, a gifted person may that they shouldn’t be sensitive, shouldn’t have their drive to evolve, learn and grow, and so on.
+And then as they grow into adulthood, they try to live by those decisions and reject anything that questions them - even when the counterfacts would actually work in favor of personal growth and thriving in life.

 BEFORE I WAS "GIFTED"

-Since my (unrecognized) gifted mind by nature always wanted to expand and grow, this meant I needed to engage in active resistance to my own mind’s evolution.
+As for my own gifted journey, I grew up in a very small country town, with no diversity to speak of.
+My family were not well educated people, and as an unrecognized gifted kid in their world, I received no healthy encouragement towards intellectual or educational goals.
+Moreover, arguments were considered “normal” in my family and all out fights occurred at least every few months.
+In, this formative environment, the development of my gifted mind was extremely stunted in terms of healthy development.
+But since my gifted mind by nature always wanted to expand and grow, I needed to engage in active resistance to my own mind’s evolution in my context.
 In order to do this, I became aggressively avoidant and resistant to anything that was new and good for me.
-Even the basic tasks of learning new skills or asking for help became “dangerous" to me.
-As I entered adulthood, I felt I had completely lost my passion for creative exploration and learning.
+Even the basic tasks of learning new skills or asking for help became “dangerous".
+By the time I entered adulthood, I felt I had completely lost my passion for creative exploration and learning.

-Understanding and accepting my autism was much easier than considering the possibility that I was gifted.
+I didn't know I was gifted back then.
+It wasn’t until I moved out of my family's home that I learned about it through my partner Silver Huang.
+It's fair to say she was the catalyst that brought me back to reality by recognizing my giftedness (and autism), and encouraging me to mindfully go through the giftedness self-discovery process.
+I was still avoidant/resistant to learning anything that felt new and potentially dangerous, but I slowly looked into the literature.
+Ironically, understanding and accepting my autism was much easier than considering the possibility that I was gifted.
 I was able view my autism from the perspective of traits, behaviours and quirks that I learned to identify during social interactions.
-My giftedness, on the other hand, was shrouded by my upbringing.
-Given that I had worked hard to shut down my gifted mind’s curiosity and openness to its own evolution, it appeared to me as though I had far more evidence to support the “facts” that I was in no way someone with intellectual "gifts”.
+My giftedness, on the other hand, was still shrouded by my upbringing.
+Given that I had worked hard to shut down my gifted mind’s curiosity and openness to its own evolution, it appeared to me as though I had far more evidence that I was in no way someone with intellectual "gifts”.

-For the purposes of my work, I define resistance as the refusal to accept or comply with something.
-As in my case, many of us go through a stage of resistance when we first discover our giftedness, as explained by Jennifer Harvey Sallin in her article The Stages of Adult Giftedness Discovery & How Coaching Can Help.
-Like I did previously in my life, when we feel threatened by information, we try to push away that which is unfamiliar or potentially life shattering to our current existence.
+Over the course of my self-discovery journey, I developed a theory on the gifted dynamics of resistance.
+I have named it the Self-Generated Reality (SGR) Theory, with the working definition of resistance as "the refusal to accept or comply with something".
+As in my case, many of us go through a stage of resistance when we first discover our giftedness.
+When we feel threatened by information, we try to push away that which is unfamiliar or potentially life shattering to our current existence.
 This can, of course, apply to anything, such as psychological insights, awareness of our uniqueness, feedback about the harmful effects of our behaviors, and - especially for us men in these last few years - the growing awareness about abusive behaviors many of us have unwittingly been recreating in our lives and relationships.

 To better explain this model, I’ve broken it up into three categories; causes, effects and outcomes.